linuskang/quacky/README.md

 BETTER_AUTH_URL="http://localhost:3000"

 # OAUTH
+# Not required, but QOL improvement for your students/teachers.
 GITHUB_CLIENT_ID=""
 GITHUB_CLIENT_SECRET=""
+MICROSOFT_CLIENT_ID=""
+MICROSOFT_CLIENT_SECRET=""

 # Emails
+# Required for sending logins, and other things like invites.
 RESEND_API_KEY=""
 EMAIL_FROM=""

 # Seq Logging
+# Not required
 DISCORD_WEBHOOK_URL=""

 # Extras: Services that you don't need, but are great addons